jmcollin78/versatile_thermostat/README.md

 This algorithm make the temperature converge and stop oscillating.

 ## TPI algorithm
 The TPI algorithm consist in the calculation at each cycle of a percentage of On state vs Off state for the heater using the target temperature, the current temperature in the room and the current external temperature.
+This algorithm is therefore only valid for Versatile Thermostats which regulate: `over_switch` and `over_valve`.

 The percentage is calculated with this formula: